mozmeao/www-admin/content/home/card_12.en-US.md

 tag_label: "Pocket"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "In the spirit of creative productivity, Pocket has bubbled up three articles that illuminate the creative mind and how it works."
 ---
-In the spirit of creative productivity, Pocket has bubbled up three articles that illuminate the creative mind and how it works.